Vera Sola

 Danielle Aykroyd (born November 18, 1989), known professionally as Vera Sola, is an American-Canadian singer-songwriter, multi-instrumentalist, and recording artist.
 She studied poetry under Jorie Graham at Harvard University.
-She performed, produced, and arranged everything on her debut album, which was self-released on November 9, 2018.
+She performed, produced, and arranged everything on her debut album Shades, which was self-released on November 9, 2018.

 Biography

 Vera Sola was born Danielle Aykroyd to actor Dan Aykroyd and actress Donna Dixon, on November 18, 1989, in Los Angeles, California.
 She grew up between New York and Canada.
 She went to Saint Ann's School (Brooklyn) and graduated from Harvard with a degree in literature.
 After college, she worked on the radio and as a voice actor.
 She still provides commercial voice-overs and narration for television and film.

 Sola is shy about her family by nature, and decided to distance herself from her recognizable name in order to establish a career in music on her own.
 She has also stated in interviews that, though she is proud of her lineage, she never really liked her name but never got around to changing it.
 The stage name came about as what she calls a "pretentious, sort of scathing inside joke with myself, albeit with a silver lining of sincerity."